fedecan-ca/fedecan.ca/docs/fr/index.md

 #   - title: Open Source & Open Standards
 #     icon:
 #       src: /icons/server-edit.png
 #     details: Our platforms run open-source software, and use open standards like ActivityPub.
-Since anyone can inspect and contribute to the code, we can ensure that the platforms are secure, private, and trustworthy.
+Since anyone can inspect and contribute to the code, we can ensure that the platforms are secure, privacy respecting, and reliable.
 #   - title: A Federated Network
 #     icon:
 #       src: /icons/fediverse.png